 Many people will be surprised to learn that Ireland has a rich history of involvement in the wine trade from the 16th century onwards.
 Until recently, the most significant connection was in Bordeaux; where Irish emigrants fleeing conflict at home settled in the 17th & 18th century and became involved in the wine trade.
 These early settlers became known as ‘The Wine Geese’ and were hugely influential with involvement in great estates such as Chateau’s Lynch-Bages, Leoville-Barton, and Kirwan.

 There is now a new generation of Irish winemakers and I am excited by the quality of wines they are making.
-Over the last year we have stocked wines from three wineries that just happen to have Irish winemakers at the helm.
-As each is making wines in different areas, I though it would be interesting to focus on the wines they are making.
+Over the last year, we have stocked wines from three wineries that just happen to have Irish winemakers at the helm.
+As each is making wines in different areas, I thought it would be interesting to focus on the wines they are making.

 Sinead & Liam Cabot, Roka Winery, Western Slovenia